ARTIFICIAL NEURAL NETWORKS

 • It admits real-valued inputs.

-However, there are still limitations:
+However, it still has important limitations:

 ANs and Activation Functions